Smotto/WEBDEVELOPMENT-finalproject/README.md

 1. Download zip folder.
 2. Download and Install Node.js 12.13.1 LTS
-2. Access terminal.
+3. Access terminal.
-3. Change directory to unzipped folder.
+4. Change directory to unzipped folder.
-4. Type into the terminal "npm express install --save"
+5. Type into the terminal "npm express install --save"
+6. Type into the terminal "npm install mysql"
-4. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
+7. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
-5. Browse through the website.
+8. Browse through the website.